huaweicloud/terraform-provider-huaweicloud/docs/resources/ges_graph.md

 The following arguments are supported:

-* `availability_zone` - (Required) Indicates availability zone.
+* `availability_zone` - (Required, String, ForceNew) Indicates availability zone.
 Changing this parameter will create a new resource.

-* `graph_size_type` - (Required) Indicates the graph size type.
+* `graph_size_type` - (Required, String, ForceNew) Indicates the graph size type.
 0: indicates 10 thousand edges.
 1:
   indicates 1 million edges.
 2: indicates 10 million edges.
 3:
   indicates 100 million edges.
 4: indicates 1 billion edges.
 5:
   indicates 10 billion edges.
 6: indicates 100 billion edges.
 Changing this parameter will create a new resource.

-* `name` - (Required) Indicates the graph name.
+* `name` - (Required, String, ForceNew) Indicates the graph name.
 Changing this parameter will create a new resource.

-* `region` - (Required) Indicates the region code.
+* `region` - (Required, String, ForceNew) Indicates the region code.
 Changing this parameter will create a new resource.

-* `security_group_id` - (Required) Indicates the security group ID.
+* `security_group_id` - (Required, String, ForceNew) Indicates the security group ID.
 Changing this parameter will create a new resource.

-* `subnet_id` - (Required) Indicates the subnet ID in the specified VPC.
+* `subnet_id` - (Required, String, ForceNew) Indicates the subnet ID in the specified VPC.
 Changing this parameter will create a new resource.

-* `vpc_id` - (Required) Indicates the VPC ID.
+* `vpc_id` - (Required, String, ForceNew) Indicates the VPC ID.
 Changing this parameter will create a new resource.

-* `auto_assign` - (Optional) Indicates whether to assign a new eip to the graph automatically.
+* `auto_assign` - (Optional, Bool, ForceNew) Indicates whether to assign a new eip to the graph automatically.
 Changing this parameter will create a new resource.

-* `eip_id` - (Optional) Indicates the ID of an EIP.
+* `eip_id` - (Optional, String, ForceNew) Indicates the ID of an EIP.
 Changing this parameter will create a new resource.

 ## Attributes Reference